Jason2Brownlee/MachineLearningMischief/examples/p_hacking_learning_algorithm.md

 Here, we are evaluating the "same" model on the same data, only varying the random number seed (e.g. vary the learning algorithm slightly).

-There should be no statistically significant difference between runs, but we continue the trial until a difference is found due to high-variance/randomness.
+There (generally) should be no statistically significant difference between runs, but we continue the trial until a difference is found due to high-variance/randomness.

 ```python
 # Import necessary libraries